 Wellness demands an investment in yourself.
 If third party payers cared about your health, they would pay for preventive care or even wellness care - like a gym membership or mental health therapy before crisis, even genetic testing.
 Our own government isn't even an advocate of health, as they fail to support breastfeeding women, disallow those injured by vaccines to seek compensation by the manufacturer of the vaccine or the administering clinician, and allow our grocery stores to be consumed by non-food-substances portrayed as nutritious... the assault to Mother Nature and our own environment is yet another atrocity that grossly impacts our health, yet our government largely ignores these violations by large corporations.
 We are not a nation that prioritizes wellness.

 Eden Family Practice does not fit the model currently dominating today's healthcare culture.
-However, as a licensed healthcare practitioner, these third party payers often do reimburse for Dr. Layne's consultations, do cover her orders for labs and diagnostic screening, and health savings accounts do pay for her educational programs.
+However, as a licensed healthcare practitioner, these third party payers often do reimburse for Dr. Lane's consultations, do cover her orders for labs and diagnostic screening, and health savings accounts do pay for her educational programs.
 We will provide those interested a superbill so that you can seek reimbursement.

 Keep in mind, not many functional medicine clinicians also maintain primary care services.
 Our practice values building these relationships along with offering functional medicine consultations, but because functional medicine attracts an increasingly complex patient population, the work involved and the resources these consults demand are far more extensive than the visits typically seen in primary care.
 This makes utilizing third party payers all the more challenging.